Citrix Profile Management Settings

 These options control cross-platform settings.

 Enable cross-platform settings.
 If disabled, none of the settings in this section are processed.

 Set cross-platform settings groups.
-Allows you to specify the user groups for which cross-platform profiles are used.
+Lets you specify the user groups for which cross-platform profiles are used.

 Set path to cross-platform definitions.
-Allows you to specify the path to your cross-platform definition files.
+Lets you specify the path to your cross-platform definition files.

 Set path to cross-platform setting store.
-Allows you to specify the path to your cross-platform setting store.
+Lets you specify the path to your cross-platform setting store.

 Enable source for creating cross-platform settings.
 Enables a source platform for cross-platform settings.